Social-Anxiety-and-Relationships

 To increase their chances of a positive outcome in relationship-related endeavors, people who experience the disabling symptoms of social anxiety should seek out treatment for their condition.
 Inpatient and outpatient programs for anxiety disorders are available through licensed mental health treatment centers, and in general these programs enjoy a high rate of success.

-Recovery services will be specifically tailored to the needs of the socially anxious, which in most cases means a healing program centered around cognitive behavioral therapy (CBT), the preferred evidence-based choice for the treatment of social phobia.
+Social anxiety treatment services will be specifically tailored to the needs of the socially anxious, which in most cases means a healing program centered around cognitive behavioral therapy (CBT), the preferred evidence-based choice for the treatment of social phobia.
 Therapists will introduce patients to this powerful method for retraining the brain to react differently to situations that normally trigger anxiety, and CBT sessions will likely be included in both formal treatment and aftercare.

 Other services offered may include group and family therapy, where the barriers that prevent people with social anxiety from interacting openly and honestly with peers and loved ones can be addressed, and perhaps at least partially dismantled.
 Holistic healing practices are excellent for managing stress and anxiety and may be introduced as well, and a limited amount of exposure therapy may be provided to help patients incrementally reduce their anxiety in specific social situations.